bigcommerce/dev-docs/docs/api-docs/partner/create-a-sandbox.md

 # Create a Sandbox or Trial Store

 A sandbox store is intended for developing and testing apps without the 15-day time limit of a trial store.
-It cannot be process any transactions.
+It cannot process any transactions.

-This article walks you through the steps of creating a sandbox store and explains how to open a support case if you encounter any issues.
+This article walks you through the steps of creating a sandbox or trial store and explains how to open a support case if you encounter any issues.

 ## Creating a sandbox or trial store